aserto-dev/topaz/docs/config.md

 ```

 ### c.
 API
-The API section is a map that defines the API configuration for each of the possible services that topaz is able to spin up:["reader","writer","importer","exporter","authorizer"]
+The API section is defines the configuration for the health, metrics and services that topaz is able to spin up.

+#### Health:
+The health configuration allows topaz to spin up a health server.
+- *listen_address* - string - allows the health service to spin up on the configured port (default: "0.0.0.0:9494")
+- *certs* - certs.TLSCredsConfig - based on [aserto-dev/certs](https://github.com/aserto-dev/certs) package allows setting the paths of your certificate files.
+By default the certificates are not configured.
+#### Metrics:
+The metrics configuration allows topaz to spin up a metric server.
+- *listen_address* - string - allows the metric service to spin up on the configured port (default: "0.0.0.0:9696")
+- *certs* - certs.TLSCredsConfig - based on [aserto-dev/certs](https://github.com/aserto-dev/certs) package allows setting the paths of your certificate files.
+By default the certificates are not configured.
+- *zpages* - bool - if enabled the metrics server will enable [zpages](https://opencensus.io/zpages/go/) on the "/debug" route

+#### Services APIs:
 #### 1. grpc
 The grpc section allows configuring the listen address, the connection timeout and the certificates.
 - *listen_address* - string - allows the topaz GRPC server to spin up on the requested port (default: "0.0.0.0:8282")